I write picture books, nonfiction, & middle grade novels, usually from my home office in Bel Air, Maryland.

-Laurel Abell holds an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts and is currently an adjunct professor, teaching critical and creative writing at Stevenson University and MICA.
-Writing & teaching writing are her 2 great loves, so she considers herself pretty lucky.
+Since earning an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts, I've been teaching critical & creative writing at Stevenson University and Maryland Institute College of Art.

 Works in Progress